Cheryl Selby

 Cheryl Lynne Selby (born December 4, 1960) is an American politician.
-She serves as the mayor of Olympia, Washington.
+She served as the mayor of Olympia, Washington from 2015 until 2023.

 Early life and career

 Selby was born and raised in Seattle.
 She spent weekends and summer days at her grandparents' cabin at Lake Cushman growing up.
 Selby studied textiles at Seattle Pacific University and worked at Brittania Jeans during the 1980s.
 She moved to Olympia in 1994 to take advantage of the school district.
 Selby worked in the parks and recreation department for two years.
 Selby served as a volunteer in the Olympia School District as an Art Partner, Parent-Teacher Association President, Campaign volunteer, and worked on the successful 2003 Bond Campaign.
 In 2003, she worked in the Probation Services Department in charge of the Safe and Sober Driving Program.
 Selby owned a small clothing business in Olympia called Vivala, which opened in 2006.
 She moved it to a location near the Farmer's Market in 2009 and remarried and purchased a new home the same year.